Eribakova/CS5010/README.md

 ## Data Pipeline

-The Python code for preprocessing and cleaning is in the file datacleaning.ipynb.
+The Python code for preprocessing and cleaning is in the file Datacleaning_Final.ipynb.

 ### Preprocessing